‘ Something’s

-Coming’ from West Sid e Story
+‘ Something’s Coming’ from West Sid e Story by Bernstein

 Leonard Bernstein 1918-1990

-1918, and studied music at Harvard University.
+Leonard Bernstein was a conductor, composer and pianist.
+He was born in Lawrence, Massachusetts in 1918, and studied music at Harvard University.
 He conducted the New York Philharmonic Orchestra and composed ballets, musicals, the Chichester Psalms,

 1600 Pensylvania Avenue and three symphonies.
-His musicals include ‘On the Town’,
+His musicals include On the Town,

 Background to West Side Story

-together bebop jazz [with dissonances and fast driving rhythms],
+West Side Story fuses together bebop jaz[with dissonances and fast driving rhythms],

 blues [with syncopation and blue notes] and Latin American dance rhythms.

-The story is based on Shakespeare’s tragedy Romeo and Juliet.
+The story is based on Shakespeares tragedy Romeo and Juliet.
 Stephen Sondheim wrote the lyrics.
 The Jets and Sharks are two rival gangs in the run down, violent streets of the West Side of New York.
 Tony and Maria, each a member of the opposing gang, fall in love.
-In the song ‘Something’s Coming’ which occurs near the beginning of the story, Tony is happy at work in the drug store.
+In the song Somethings Coming’ which occurs near the beginning of the story, Tony is happy at work in the drug store.
 He hopes to have a new life away from the Jets gang, and is looking forward to the dance to be held that night at the gym.
-Just before the song, Riff, the leader of the Jets had asked Tony to help him organize a‘rumble’[fight].
+Just before the song, Riff, the leader of the Jets had asked Tony to help him organize arumble[fight].
 Tony agrees, but insists on leaving the gang afterwards.

-‘Something’s Coming’ is the third musical number in West Side Story, after the opening prologue and the Jet song.
+Somethings Coming is the third musical number in West Side Story, after the opening prologue and the Jet song.

-in West Side Story
+New Musical Features in West Side Story

 A tragic and violent theme